 Tax in the cloud

-Capturing all the submission data by hand can undoubtedly be an onerous task, but it’s straightforward if you have a cloud-based, fully automated, payroll solution in place, and one that ensures EMP501 declarations are correctly submitted to SARS.
+Capturing all the submission data by hand can undoubtedly be an onerous task, but it’s straightforward if you have a cloud-native, fully automated, payroll solution in place and one that ensures EMP501 declarations are correctly submitted to SARS.

 The declaration reconciles the annual Pay-As-You-Earn (PAYE), Skills Development Levy (SDL), Unemployment Insurance Fund (UIF), and Employment Tax Incentive (ETI) – amounts withheld and/or contributed.
 This includes a reconciliation of the amounts declared throughout the tax year on the EMP201, amounts paid to SARS in relation to the EMP201 declarations, and the total amounts declared on the employee tax certificates, covering the first half of the tax year from 1 March 2021 to 31 August 2021.